XRG2014/yes-a-shell/README.md

 ### Installation (for a-Shell):

-Run these command in a-Shell:
+Run these commands in a-Shell:

 ```
 cd ~/Documents